 I don’t live in the San Francisco Bay Area; can I participate remotely?
 Yes!
 Stay tuned for details to be released in a blog post in the next few weeks.

 Will this course be made available online later?
 Yes, this course will be made freely available online afterwards.
 Benefits of taking the in-person course include earlier access, community and in-person interaction, and more structure (for those that struggle with motivation when taking online courses).

 Is fast.ai able to sponsor visas or provide stipends for living expenses?
 No, we are not able to sponsor visas nor to cover living expenses.

 How will this course differ from the previous fast.ai courses?
 Our goal at fast.ai is to push the state-of-the-art.
 Each year, we want to make deep learning increasingly intuitive to use while giving better results.
 With our fastai library, we are beating our own state-of-the-art results from last year.
-This year’s course will coincide with our release of an updated version of the fastai library (built on top of PyTorch).

 What language is the course taught in?
 The course is taught in Python, using the fastai library and PyTorch.
 Some of our students have gone on to use the fastai library in production at Fortune 500 companies.